Thomas-Tubinas/MD5Crypt-Password-Cracker/README.md

 5. Go into the program and replace wordlists.txt with the wordlist you want to use
 6. In the terminal, run "python app.py"
 7. Enter a valid MD5crypt hash
-## Istructions for Terminal Version
+## Instructions for Terminal Version
 1. Download the project to VScode
 2. cd Terminal Version
 3. Get a word list such as rockyou.txt or use the one provided